hpi-swa-teaching/MaterialDesignWidgets/README.md

 #### Fonts
 Copy all `*.ttf` files from [this folder](https://github.com/hpi-swa-teaching/SWT18-Project-13/tree/master/build-support/fonts) to `/path/to/Squeak-Image/Contents/Resources/Roboto`.
-> The import is only execuded multiple times if something went wrong during the import.
+> The import is only executed multiple times if something went wrong during the import.
 > To manually force a new import execute `MDWidget fontsImported: false`